stevenc-stb/spdx-3-model/README.md

 ## Serialization and validation

-Information about serialization of SPDX 3 documents can be found in the [Model and serializations][sr-spec] section of the SPDX specification.
+Information about serialization of SPDX 3 documents can be found in the [Serialization information][sr-spec] section in the "Model and serializations" chapter of the SPDX specification.

 For additional technical information about serialization, please see [Notes on serialization][sr-notes].